-- 2. Hiring Tech Temps to work on the program abroad: At GT, short-term workers are hired through the Tech Temp Program.
-GT's Office of Human Resources (OHR) reviews resumes and conducts criminal background checks on Tech Temp applicants.
+- 2. Hiring Tech Temps to work on the program abroad: Short-term workers are hired through the Tech Temp Program.
+GT's Office of Human Resources (OHR) reviews resumes and conducts criminal background checks for Tech Temp applicants.
 As employees, Tech Temps are covered by the same insurance (for Institute and employee liability) as permanent employees.
-Tech Temps are not entitled to receive any other benefits, and there is less accountability than with regular GT employees.
-Persons affiliated with the program in this capacity should also attend a faculty/staff orientation session presented by the OIE.
-Please contact OHR in order to follow the normal Tech Temp hiring procedures.
-Please note that recent graduates of GT also must be hired as Tech Temps to be able to work on GT Programs. - 3.
-Hiring Student Assistants: Any current student (grad or undergrad) who will act as a student assistant on the program should be hired through OHR, and should attend faculty/staff orientation. - 4.
-Hiring Former Participants: Any former participants who will be affiliated with the programs, who are not Institute employees, and who will be acting on behalf of the program should also be hired.
-This means that former participants, who are still students at GT, must be officially hired to be permitted to go abroad with any GT program.
-Even if students will not be receiving a paycheck, if they are acting in a way that gives responsibilities vis à vis program participants, then they should be officially hired in a temporary status as a Tech Temp.
+Tech Temps are not entitled to receive any other benefits, and there is less accountability for performance than with regular GT employees.
+Persons affiliated with the program in this capacity must also attend a faculty/staff orientation session presented by the OIE.
+Please contact OHR to follow the normal Tech Temp hiring procedures.
+Please note that recent graduates of GT must also be hired as Tech Temps to be able to work on GT Programs. - 3.
+Hiring GT Student Assistants: Any current GT student (grad or undergrad) who will act as a student assistant on the program must be hired through OHR and must attend faculty/staff orientation.
+Students should be provided with a job description of their duties on the program, which is kept on file with the hiring unit, Students cannot report to a faculty member who is responsible for teaching the student and/or assigning course grades. - 4.
+Hiring Retirees/Retired but Working (RBW): Retirees cannot be rehired/classified as Tech Temps.
+Retirees who negotiate to work after their official retirement are classified as "post retirees AKA Retired but Working (RBW)."
+Hiring a post retiree is a much more complex and comprehensive process than hiring a Tech Temp.
+It involves BOR approval as well as routing through the President's office for the approval of the Institute, faculty affairs, and the Teachers' Retirement System (TRS).
+If you plan to hire a retiree for the program, please contact the Office of Human Resources (OHR) to follow the normal post retiree hiring procedures, and please notify OIE as soon as possible.
+GT-Tracs packages must be submitted no later than 90 days prior to the start of work. - 5.
+Hiring USG Employees (Dual Appointments): Hiring current USG employees to teach on GT faculty-led study abroad programs is possible, but keep in mind that it is a lengthy process that involves GT as well as the USG home institution.
+There are multiple steps of approval; GT-Tracs packages must be submitted no later than 90 days prior to the start of work.